rsnemmen/riaf-sed/README.md

 The image readme.png shows a screenshot of my Mac OS X during a typical parallel run.
 This is especially useful in multi-core/multi-processor architectures since Feng's code is serial and it would take a considerable amount of effort to make it parallel.

 If you are having trouble finding a global solution, try playing around with dyntype.pl.
 Instead of trying to find automatically the "shooting value" or eigenvalue of the boundary value problem, you input eigenvalues manually and inspect the resulting plots radius vs radial velocity.

+## Boundary conditions

+The guideline for setting the ADAF outer boundary conditions is:

+- For large Rout (greater than a few thousands r_g): e.g., rout=1e4rs, T_i=0.2 Tvir, T_e=0.19Tvir, vcs=0.2
+- For Rout~100Rs:
+e.g., rout=100 r_g, T_i=0.6 Tvir, T_e=0.08Tvir, vcs=0.5

+$R=ax$

+Regarding which boundary conditions to choose for each radius, please refer to the Appendix A of my [PhD thesis](http://hdl.handle.net/10183/16325) or [Yuan, Ma & Narayan 2008, ApJ, 679, 984](http://iopscience.iop.org/article/10.1086/587484/meta).

 ## Example of how to use the code in "parallel"